michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the documentation pages in the distribution package.
 * Added: an example to add a thumbnail to the taxonomy term listing table in the demo plugin.
 * Added: the `cell_{taxonomy slug}` and the `cell_{extended class name}` filters for the taxonomy field class.
 * Added: the `sortable_columns_{taxonomy slug}` and the `sortable_columns_{extended class name}` filters for the taxonomy field class.